microsoft/fluentui/packages/react-slider/Spec.md

 - `vertical` displayed vertically.
 - `fluid` takes up the entire width of the container.
-- `disabled` read-only and doesn't update state.
+- `disabled` read-only and does not update state.

 ## API